MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

 ## Configure the Data Lake

-Add Azure Data Lake add-in to the environment in LCS.
+Add Azure Data Lake add-in to the environment using LCS.

 1. Log in to the LCS and click **Full Details** under the environment name, which is on the right side of the page.